 Now states officials have a second chance to keep the promise of the tobacco settlement and adequately fund programs to prevent kids from starting to smoke and help smokers quit.

 Beginning in 2008, the 46 states, the District of Columbia and the U.S. territories that are party to the 1998 tobacco settlement (the Master Settlement Agreement) will receive "bonus settlement payments" totalling almost a billion dollars per year.
 The bonus payments are mandated by the terms of the settlement and will continue for at least 10 years.

 States have no excuse for failing to utilize their growing tobacco-generated revenue to fund tobacco prevention and cessation programs:

-Tobacco use remains the nation's leading preventable cause of death, killing more than 400,000 people and costing the nation more than $96 billion in health care bills each year.
+Tobacco use remains the nation's leading preventable cause of death, killing 480,000 Americans each year and costing at least $289 billion annually in health care bills and other economic losses.

 Every state has plenty of tobacco-generated revenue to fund tobacco prevention and cessation programs at CDC-recommended levels.

 The states have more evidence than ever before that tobacco prevention and cessation programs work to reduce smoking, save lives and save money by reducing tobacco-caused health care costs.

 The tobacco settlement bonus payments present the states with a second chance to make the 1998 state tobacco settlement a historic turning point in the battle to reduce tobacco's terrible toll.